Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

 1. Update the `Startup.cs` file to enable the Microsoft Graph custom service

 After adding the `Microsoft.Identity.Web.MicrosoftGraph` package, to use [Microsoft Graph SDK](https://github.com/microsoftgraph/msgraph-sdk-dotnet/blob/dev/docs/overview.md),  in the `Startup.cs` file, add the following `AddMicrosoftGraph` extension method.
-This lines ensures that the GraphAPIService benefits from the optimized `HttpClient` management by ASP.NET Core.
+This lines ensures that the GraphAPIService benefits from the optimized `HttpClient` management by ASP.NET Core:

 ```CSharp
     // Add Graph